 Structural heart diseases constitute a large proportion of the burden of cardiovascular disease in low- and middle-income countries (LMICs).
-Some conditions, such as rheumatic heart disease and Chagas disease, are associated with poverty and are preventable.
-Congenital heart disease, in contrast, is prevalent in all regions, but treatment is more readily available in higher-income countries.
+Some conditions, such as rheumatic heart disease (RHD) and Chagas disease (CD), are associated with poverty and are preventable.
+Congenital heart disease (CHD), in contrast, is prevalent in all regions, but treatment is more readily available in higher-income countries.
 All structural heart diseases have a progressive course in the absence of prevention or surgical treatment.

-This chapter summarizes the key clinical and public health issues around three key groups of structural heart disease: major congenital heart defects, rheumatic heart disease, and Chagas disease.
+This chapter summarizes the key clinical and public health issues around three key groups of structural heart disease: major congenital heart defects, RHD, and CD.
 Although advanced surgical care for these conditions is a rapidly evolving topic, this chapter emphasizes the importance of primary prevention and early detection, which are the missing links in many programs.
-These activities have particular relevance in resourceconstrained settings, where access to advanced surgical and interventional care is not feasible.
+These activities have particular relevance in resource-constrained settings, where access to advanced surgical and interventional care is not feasible.